aau-giraf/weekplanner/README.md

 This repository contains the rewritten Weekplanner built with Xamarin.

 ## Prerequisites

+0. Download and install
 	- .NET Core 2.0 or newer
 	- Xamarin SDK

+1. Create local appsettings file
+    - Open a terminal-emulator and navigate to {project-root}/WeekPlanner
+    - Run `cp appsettings.template.json appsettings.Development.json`
+    - Open appsettings.Development.json for editing and alter the fields for your setup

 ## Contributing